yingweiwo

 Therapeutic Uses

-Therapeutic doses of specific vitamin D analogs are used in the treatment of chronic hypocalcemia, hypophosphatemia, rickets, and osteodystrophy associated with various medical conditions including chronic renal failure, familial hypophosphatemia, and hypoparathyroidism (postsurgical or idiopathic, or pseudohypoparathyroidism).
-Some analogs have been found to reduct elevated parathyroid hormone concentrations in patients with renal osteodystrophy associated with hyperparathyroidism.
-Theoretically, any of the vitamin D analogs may be used for the above conditions, However, because of their pharmacologic properties, some may be more useful in certain situations than others.
-Alfacalcidol, calcitriol, and dihydrotachysterol are usually preferred in patients with renal failure since these patients have impaired ability to synthesize calcitriol from cholecalciferol and ergocalciferol; therefore, the response is more predictable.
-In addition, their shorter half-lives may make toxicity easier to manage (hypercalcemia reverses more quickly).
-Ergocalciferol may not be the preferred agent in the treatment of familial hypophosphatemia or hypoparathyroidism because the large doses needed are associated with a risk of overdose and hypercalcemia; dihydrotachysterol and calcitriol may be preferred. /Included in US product labeling/
+Bone mineralization protectant; calcium channel agonist; vitamin.
+Calcium channel agonist; dermatological use.
+Drug: calcium regulator; vitamin (anti-rickets drug).
+Therapeutic doses of certain vitamin D analogs are used to treat chronic hypocalcemia, hypophosphatemia, rickets, and osteodystrophy associated with a variety of conditions, including chronic renal failure, familial hypophosphatemia, and hypoparathyroidism (postoperative, idiopathic, or pseudohypoparathyroidism).
+Some analogs have been found to reduce elevated parathyroid hormone levels in patients with renal osteodystrophy accompanied by hyperparathyroidism.
+Theoretically, any vitamin D analog can be used to treat the above conditions, but due to differences in their pharmacological properties, some analogs may be more effective than others in certain situations.
+For patients with renal failure, alfacalcidol, calcitriol, and dihydrotachysterol are usually the first-line treatments because these patients have impaired ability to synthesize calcitriol from cholecalciferol and ergocalciferol; therefore, efficacy is more predictable.
+Furthermore, they have shorter half-lives and their toxicity is easier to control (hypercalcemia reverses more quickly).
+Ergocalciferol may not be the first-line treatment for familial hypophosphatemia or hypoparathyroidism because the high doses required are associated with the risk of overdose and hypercalcemia; dihydrotachysterol and calcitriol may be better options. /Included in US product label/

-For more Therapeutic Uses (Complete) data for 1,25-DIHYDROXYCHOLECALCIFEROL (6 total), please visit the HSDB record page.
+For more complete data on the therapeutic uses of 1,25-dihydroxycholecalciferol (of 6), please visit the HSDB record page.

-For more Drug Warnings (Complete) data for 1,25-DIHYDROXYCHOLECALCIFEROL (13 total), please visit the HSDB record page.
+For more complete data on drug warnings for 1,25-dihydroxycholecalciferol (13 in total), please visit the HSDB record page.

 Pharmacodynamics

-Calcitriol is a biologically active calcitrophic hormone with anti-osteoporotic, immunomodulatory, anticarcinogenic, antipsoriatic, antioxidant, and mood-modulatory activities.
-Its main sites of action are the intestine, bone, kidney and parathyroid hormone.
-Calcitriol is a ligand for the vitamin D nuclear receptor, which is expressed in, but not limited to, gastrointestinal (GI) tissues, bones, and kidneys.
-As an active form of vitamin D3, calcitriol elevates the plasma levels of calcium by stimulating intestinal calcium uptake, increasing reabsorption of calcium by the kidneys, and possibly increasing the release of calcium from skeletal stores.
-The duration of pharmacologic activity of a single dose of exogenous calcitriol is expected to be about 3 to 5 days.
-In addition to its important role in calcium metabolism, other pharmacological effects of calcitriol have been studied in various conditions including cancer models.
-Various studies demonstrated expression of vitamin D receptors in cancer cell lines, including mouse myeloid leukemia cells.
-Calcitriol has been found to induce differentiation and/or inhibit cell proliferation _in vitro_ and _in vivo_ in many cell types, such as malignant cell lines carcinomas of the breast, prostate, colon, skin, and brain, myeloid leukemia cells, and others.
-In early human prostate cancer trials, administration of 1.5 µg/d calcitriol in male participants resulted in a reduction in the rate of PSA rise in most participants, however it was coincided with dose-limiting hypercalcemia in most participants.
-Hypercalcemia and hypercalcuria were evident in numerous initial trials, and this may be due to these trials not testing the drug at concentrations that are active in preclinical systems.
-Findings from preclinical data show an additive or synergistic antineoplastic action of calcitriol when combined with agents including dexamethasone, retinoids, and radiation, as well as several cytotoxic chemotherapy drugs such as platinum compounds.
-Vitamin D deficiency has long been suspected to increase the susceptibility to tuberculosis.
-The active form of calcitriol, 1,25-(OH)2-D3, has been found to enhance the ability of mononuclear phagocytes to suppress the intracellular growth of Mycobacterium tuberculosis.
-1,25-(OH)2-D3 has demonstrated beneficial effects in animal models of such autoimmune diseases as rheumatoid arthritis.
-Vitamin D appears to demonstrate both immune-enhancing and immunosuppressive effects.
+Calcitriol is a biologically active calcium-stimulating hormone with anti-osteoporosis, immunomodulatory, anticancer, anti-psoriatic, antioxidant, and mood-regulating effects.
+Its primary sites of action are the intestine, bone, kidney, and parathyroid hormone.
+Calcitriol is a ligand for the vitamin D nuclear receptor, which is expressed in, but not limited to, gastrointestinal tissues, bone, and kidney.
+As the active form of vitamin D3, calcitriol increases plasma calcium levels by stimulating intestinal calcium absorption, increasing renal calcium reabsorption, and potentially increasing the release of calcium from skeletal calcium stores.
+The pharmacological activity of a single dose of exogenous calcitriol is expected to last approximately 3 to 5 days.
+Besides its important role in calcium metabolism, calcitriol's other pharmacological effects have been studied in various disease models, including cancer models.
+Multiple studies have shown that vitamin D receptors are expressed in various cancer cell lines, including mouse myeloid leukemia cells.
+Research has found that calcitriol can induce differentiation and/or inhibit cell proliferation in various cell types both in vitro and in vivo, such as malignant cell lines of breast cancer, prostate cancer, colon cancer, skin cancer, and brain cancer, as well as myeloid leukemia cells.
+In early human trials of prostate cancer, daily administration of 1.5 µg of calcitriol reduced the rate of PSA elevation in most male subjects, but also resulted in dose-limiting hypercalcemia.
+Hypercalcemia and hypercalciuria were observed in many early trials, possibly because these trials did not test the effective concentration of the drug in preclinical systems.
+Preclinical data show that calcitriol has synergistic or additive antitumor effects when used in combination with various cytotoxic chemotherapy drugs, including dexamethasone, retinoids, radiotherapy, and platinum-based compounds.
+Vitamin D deficiency has long been suspected of increasing susceptibility to tuberculosis.
+Studies have found that the active form of calcitriol, 1,25-(OH)₂-D₃, can enhance the ability of mononuclear phagocytes to inhibit the intracellular growth of Mycobacterium tuberculosis.
+1,25-(OH)₂-D₃ has shown beneficial effects in animal models of autoimmune diseases such as rheumatoid arthritis.
+Vitamin D appears to have both immunomodulatory and immunosuppressive effects.
+Calcitriol (1,25-dihydroxyvitamin D3) is the active hormonal form of vitamin D3, synthesized from 25-hydroxyvitamin D3 by renal 1α-hydroxylase [1].
+Calcitriol (1,25-dihydroxyvitamin D3) exerts its biological effects by binding to the vitamin D receptor (VDR), forming a heterodimer with RXR, and regulating the transcription of target genes involved in calcium metabolism, cell proliferation, and angiogenesis [2][5].

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.